arthurcrawford/deb-build/deb-tutorial.md

     # curl http://192.168.99.100:8080/

 The IP address will depend on the IP of your Docker host.

+#References

+This walk-through owes some thanks to the "Hello World" build example published [here](https://wiki.debian.org/BuildingTutorial#Introduction).